• Skip to primary navigation

 • If you can't have almond flour I would use cashew flour instead.

-• To make these muffins gluten free: use gluten free oatmeal and gluten free protein powder.
+• To make these muffins gluten free: use certified gluten-free oatmeal and gluten-free protein powder.

 • To keep these muffins refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.